AmeerKhan0987/Face-Recognition-System-for-Student-Attendance/Face-Recognition-System-for-Student-Attendance/README.md

 ```

 - Next, install all the necessary modules and dependencies listed in the requirement.txt file.
 Keep in mind that some modules might be missing, which could result in an error but a simple google search will fix your problem.
-- Next, proceed to set up your Firebase account.
+- Next, proceed to set up your momgodb account.
 Download the required credentials from Firebase and save them as **serviceAccountKey.json**.
-- Create a Realtime database in the firebase.
+- Create a Realtime database in the mogodb.
 This will be our main database.
 Copy the database link which will be at the top.
 - Paste it in where ever you see this tag: **"databaseURL": "<paste here>"** That will be 3 files:
 1. webapp.py
 2. initial_database.py